dgerike/more-cars-e2e-tests/README.md

 #### Xray/Jira

-Another way to visualize the test results is test management tool `Xray`.
+Another way to visualize the test results is the test management tool `Xray`.
 It is a (paid) plugin for the project management tool `Jira`.
 It allows to write, manage and execute tests.
 It integrates very well with Jira and is capable of creating comprehensive test reports.